Logging

 Interaction log: logs the user interaction with the SDK.
 This includes when a key method on an SDK's public interface is invoked or when a message is dispatched to the user.

 Rest traffic: logs all requests to the Sports API and the associated responses.
-This can produce a lot of log entries so the users are encouraged to decrease the level once in production
+This can produce a lot of log entries, so the users are encouraged to decrease the level once in production

 Feed traffic: logs all messages received from the AMQP broker.
 This can produce a lot of log entries so the users are encouraged to decrease the level once in production